Lift Up to Lean Out: 10 Reasons to Start Lifting WeightsArticle posted in: Fitness

 When 40 men aged 65 to 80 performed a resistance training session, they slept better than men who didn’t: In a study of this group published in 2012, these men woke up fewer times—that is, they slept more soundly—the day they lifted than on the days they didn’t.

-5. Your diet program will actually be EASIER to follow.
+5. Your diet plan will actually be EASIER to follow.

 In a study from the University of Pittsburgh, 169 overweight adults were assigned a training regimen of three workouts per week.
 While you might think exercising makes you hungry, and you’ll eat more, researchers found the opposite: Those who didn’t do their workouts ate more than the calories they were allotted.
 The authors suggest that diet and exercise complement each other to help you stay on track.